Shopping Areas, Hanoi

 It's not just one shop, it's a whole street full of silk shops.
 Each one sells silk clothes as well as the fabric itself so that you can have a shirt or a dress tailored somewhere else.
 I guess that there are about 60 shops.

 What to buy: I propose buying the fabric only - it's possible to have a shirt or anything else tailored in Van Phuc village, but if you know a tailor, go to him or her.
-However, buying a silk scarf fro Grandma or a silk necktie for Dad cannot be wrong...
+However, buying a silk scarf for your mother or a silk tie for your father cannot be wrong.

 What to pay: It's a matter of bargaining - there are not too many tourists in Van Phuc, so prices have stayed relatively low.
-For the amount of silk that you need for a shirt expect to pay between 50000 and 80000 VND.
+For the amount of silk that you need for a shirt expect to pay between 50,000 and 80,000 VND.
 It's best to come with a Vietnamese friend as they might bargain more successfully.
-Also, most of the vendors are not speaking English.
+Also, most of the vendors do not speak English.

 While you're shopping at Dong Xuan, you'll be wondering why this spanking new 3 storey complex is standing in the middle of the Old Quarters.
 Here's why in 1994, the market was destroyed in a fire.
 5 sods rushed in to save their goods and died...